Kanda, Uttarakhand: Economy

-Kanda is known for its rich scenic beauty, rural tourism, Kalishan temple, and town center typified by its cluster of markets, which are main attractions for the town's developing tourism industry.
+Kanda is known for its scenery, rural tourism, Kalishan temple, and town center typified by its cluster of markets, which are main attractions for the town's developing tourism industry.

-Many youngsters from this area are serving in defence forces.
+Many young people from this area are serving in defence forces.

 Kanda Mahotsav is a three day festival.
 Ramlila Dussehra is celebrated here as well.

 Demographics

 The tehsil has a population of 26,272 as of 2011.

 Education

 Kanda is known for its schools and offers options for higher education.
 It is the site of the old Middle School (now Government Inter College) that was established in 1902.
-Alumni include Professor D.D.
-Pant, physicist, and Prof. T.S.
-Papola, a noted development economist.
 Government Degree college was opened in 2008 and several new courses were introduced in 2016.